lolbat/wrongdog/content/posts/OptionsForTwitter.md

 You can send them a message though.

+**Update: it appears that Messages on iOS and MacOS uses the `twitter:image` tag from pages to generate a preview so this isn't a usable solution.
+I am going to look to see if there are options to use in Messages.**

 ## Open Graph

 I have been working on, finally, adding [Open Graph](https://ogp.me/) support to my blog.
 I had title and description support added but I wanted to finally add images.
 Or at least a default image.
 While I was [testing the image](https://opengraph.dev/) that I made, I noticed that there were distinct Twitter card tags that the page was checking for.
 This seemed like an opportunity to say to the people that are still using the site.